fccn/wt-translate/README.md

 ## Configuration

 The localization utilities were designed with the FCCN's webapp skeleton project in mind.
-For that reason the Makefile in **locale** will search for the web application code in the app folder on the project's root.
-If your application's code is stored on another folder you need to edit the Makefile before using it.
+For this reason the script to build the .po and .mo files will search for the web application code in **[project_root]/app** folder.
+If your application's code is stored on another folder you need to edit the **[project_root]/locale/Makefile** before using the Gettext utilities.

 The following key-value pairs need to be added to the application configuration file *$c* array:
 ```php